ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d` and explain what they do.

+c = 7
+Operators
+= - Assigns a value to a variable
++ - Adds two variables c and d

 ## Question 3